 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Application should be made to the school by contacting the school office.

-Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.
+Application should be made to the school by contacting the Headteacher at St James' Catholic Primary, Cheriton Close, Hattersley Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.